-Accounts receivable are recorded at the amounts due from various customers (primarily PBMs), net of an allowance for doubtful accounts.
+Accounts receivable are recorded at the invoiced amount by various customers (primarily PBMs), net of an allowance for doubtful accounts.
 The allowance for doubtful accounts is determined by management based on historical losses, specific customer circumstances, and general economic conditions.
 Periodically, management reviews accounts receivable and adjusts the allowance based on circumstances and charges off uncollectible receivables when all attempts to collect have failed.
-As of December 31, 2020 and 2019, the allowance for doubtful accounts was not material.
+As of December 31, 2018 and 2019, the allowance for doubtful accounts was not material.